 She was also a member of the Nigerian National Volleyball Team.
 She competed for Nigeria in the 2004 Olympic Qualifier for African Nations.

-Iya has worked at a variety of volleyball camps, including five years serving as a coach for the Bob Bertucci Volleyball Summer Camps.
+Iya has worked at a variety of volleyball camps, including Bob Bertucci Volleyball Summer Camps, and camps at The Ohio State , Purdue, and Cornell, among others.
 She was also the Director of Camp Operations of Summer Volleyball Camps while at the University at Buffalo.
-In 2007, she began coaching for Niagara Frontier Volleyball Club (NFVB), the largest junior level volleyball club in Western New York State and currently coaches for VolleyFX (VFX) a Rochester based junior’s volleyball club.
+In 2007, she began coaching for Niagara Frontier Volleyball Club (NFVB), the largest junior level volleyball club in Western New York State and has also coached for VolleyFX (VFX) a Rochester based junior’s volleyball club.